laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 When confronted with workplace bullying involving humiliation, name calling and petty attacks use the SUB acronym:

-•	Secure- React secure in yourself by not overcompensating into either an agreeable nor an offensive direction, by communicating that you are offended or nervous.
+•	**Secure**- React secure in yourself by not overcompensating into either an agreeable nor an offensive direction, by communicating that you are offended or nervous.

-•	Unaffected- Keep a stable unaffected posterior, showing that you are not easily affected by other’s disapproval.
+•	**Unaffected**- Keep a stable unaffected posterior, showing that you are not easily affected by other’s disapproval.

-•	Brush off - Brush them off with a calm playful reciprocating comment.
+•	**Brush off** - Brush them off with a calm playful reciprocating comment.

 **In general, retain a security in your own judgement.
 Trust your personal insight over that of others especially if the other person likely does not have your interests at heart.**